-Last year, after returning home from Europe the precious was on to figure out what we were going to dress up as for our friends annual Halloween party.
+Last year, after returning home from Europe the pressure was on to figure out what we were going to dress up as for our friends annual Halloween party.
 I created a list of 25 DIY Couples Costumes for Halloween and shared it with Jon.
 We narrowed it down and that’s when he decided we were gonna create DIY Lego Costumes.
 Jon knew if we were gonna do this we were gonna do it right.
 We scoured the internet and never found a complete tutorial nor could we find real life measurements.
 So Jon got to sketching while I tried to narrow down which LEGO I wanted to be!

 These costumes took us over 40 hours to create and we spent roughly $30!
 Some would argue go spend the $100+ on buying a costume, but we had fun making them and it was also a race against the clock since we had one week to complete them!
 By far these were the coolest costumes we’ve ever created in our life!
 Oh, and did I mention that we might have just taken not one but two categories last year–Best Couples Costume and Funniest.